-There must be a least a 4μ s delay between each of the 11 write and 16 read operations to the EEPROM.
-After the last write operation which ends communication with the EEPROM, it will be unavailable for 20mS.
+There must be at least a 4μ s delay between each of the 11 writes and 16 reads.
+After the last write operation which ends communication with the EEPROM, it will be unavailable for 20ms.
 Do not access the EEPROM during this period.